Renters' Rights Bill update

 Whilst amendments are not guaranteed to be agreed upon before reaching report stage, it is clear there is still a lot of work to be done in parliament before the bill can be passed as law.
 It is important that amendments are properly considered to ensure the private rental sector remains feasible for landlords and tenants going forward.

-That said, the government are keen to move forward at pace with this legislation, with implementation dates still be suggested as spring/summer 2025.
+That said, the government are keen to move forward at pace with this legislation, with implementation dates being suggested as spring/summer 2025.

 Further updates will be posted once we have more information.